kerfriden/blog/index.md

 # 📝 Welcome to my Blog

-On this website, you will find posts related to my group's research and scientific activities, as well as links to reasearch and teaching material that yuo may find useful
+On this website, you will find posts related to my group's research and scientific activities, as well as links to reasearch and teaching material that you may find useful

 ## 📁 Pages